UPDATED JUL 14, 2020

 Embark on a short run through the suburbs by accessing the Radnor Trail in Wayne.
 This 2.4-mile stretch of trail is paved, making it perfect for walking or running.
 If you’re looking to do some speed work or intervals, there are mile markers every tenth of a mile that make monitoring distance a breeze.
 Plus, parking is easy to come by at Conestoga Rd. and the St. David’s Shopping Center.
 If you start at the shopping center, you can make your way along the trail, past Wayne Art Center, and back for a five-mile run.

 So this spot is obviously not in Philadelphia, but it’s definitely worth the trip.
 Escape the city and climb some hills for a history lesson, on the go.
 Of course, there’s more to this park than hills and history.
 There are more than 30 miles of trails to cover, including the Joseph Plump Martin Trail.
 It’s one of the more popular paths in the park.
 And for good reason, too.
-This five-ish-mile loop includes a part-grass, part-dirt path running past historic landmarks along rolling hills.
+This seven-ish-mile loop includes a part-grass, part-dirt path running past historic landmarks along rolling hills.